 An LMS, or learning management system, enables the electronic delivery of educational courses and training.
 It is a collaborative platform used by professionals from every industry to create, manage, and deliver learning and development materials.

-As the eLearning market expands, the LMS will become an increasingly important part of how organizations implement their training processes across all verticals.
+As the eLearning market expands, LMS systems will become an increasingly important part of how organizations implement training and professional development across all verticals.

-Administrators- A Learning Management System simplifies the distribution process of learning content for company leaders and administrators.
-It enables company leaders to generate and track content in a centralized and secure location.
+Administrators - Learning management systems simplify the distribution process of learning content for organization leaders and administrators by enabling organizations to generate and track content in a secure, centralized location.